turingschool/backend-curriculum-site/module4/success.md

 As stewards of the larger Turing community, Module 4 students are expected to **complete at least two** of the following:

+* lead or co-lead the week 5 Gear Up session for lower modules
 * lead or co-lead a Friday Spike session
 * deliver any session at a meetup or conference
 * pair three or more times with students in lower modules